 Phyllis Kirk, Secretary – Before retirement, Phyllis taught elementary school with a curriculum that integrated environmental issues in all subject matter.
 She volunteered with Oregon Wild to work on wilderness expansion.
 She was former recording secretary of the Sierra Club, forest issues group, and is current corresponding secretary of FOMH.

-Mike Sargetakis, Director – Mike earned a JD from Lewis & Clark Law School with a certificate in natural resource law.
+Mike Sargetakis, Vice-Chair – Mike earned a JD from Lewis & Clark Law School with a certificate in natural resource law.
 He practices land use, real estate, and environmental law in Oregon.
 Mike is passionate about public lands and protecting the environment.
 In addition to FOMH, he serves on the boards of Glen Canyon Institute and the Swaner Preserve and EcoCenter.
 He loves hiking, fly fishing, and backpacking on Mount Hood, and throughout the west.

 Chris Winter, Director – Chris practices environmental and public land management law in Oregon, Washington and Alaska; and is admitted to practice in the Federal Courts and the Ninth Circuit Court of Appeals.
 He also recently served as an Adjunct Professor at Lewis and Clark Law School.
 When Chris isn’t working he spends time in the mountains with family and friends.